 I am a PhD candidate at the University of Minnesota in Political Science, a pre-doctoral fellow at the Dickey Center at Dartmouth College, and a former Jennings Randolph Peace Scholar at the United States Institute of Peace, specializing in international relations and methodology.
 Starting August 2018, I will join the faculty at the Department of Political Science, Indiana University, Bloomington.
-Within international relations, my research is focused on political violence and mass killing, the tactical and strategic choices of perpetrators, the role of paramilitary groups in conflict and post-conflict situations, the implications of state capacity to civil war, and the implications of food insecurity concerns for local and global dynamics of social conflict.
+Within international relations, my research has involved innovative approaches to studying the causes of civil conflict and political violence.
 My methodological interests include limited dependent variable models and applied Bayesian statistics, mixed and combined methods approaches, and event data.
-My work has appeared or is forthcoming in Journal of Politics, American Journal of Agricultural Economics, International Studies Quarterly, Journal of Peace Research, Food Security, Conflict Management and Peace Science, and Terrorism & Political Violence, and has been mentioned in policy outlets such as The Monkey Cage (Washington Post), The United States Institute of Peace, and Political Violence @ A Glance.
+My work has appeared or is forthcoming in Journal of Politics, American Journal of Agricultural Economics, International Studies Quarterly, Journal of Peace Research, Political Geography, Food Security, Conflict Management and Peace Science, and Terrorism & Political Violence, and has been mentioned in policy outlets such as The Monkey Cage (Washington Post), The United States Institute of Peace Policy Briefs, and Political Violence @ A Glance.

 The most current version of my CV can be found here.